THargreaves/statistics-for-the-skeptical-wids/README.md

-# statistics-for-the-skeptical-wids
-Presentation and code for producing the included visualisations and animations for the 2020 WIDS talk 'Statistics for the Skeptical'
+Full presentation material and source code will be added to this repository over the coming days.